 Anyone who spent time with a baby knows that they are incapable of giving solid financial advice.
 Do not expect a baby to enlighten you with insights about ongoing worldly affairs.
-It is a good thing that laws do not allow babies to drive and I am glad that they are barred from running for president.
+It is a good thing that laws do not allow babies to drive, and I am glad that they are barred from running for president.

-Nothing other than the peekaboo game exemplifies how dumb babies are.
+Nothing apart from the peekaboo game exemplifies how dumb babies are.
 An infant will recognize an adult and respond to their presence when they see them.
 Yet, the same infant will immediately lose interest in the game the moment that the adult face is obscured from their line of sight.
 For babies, I exist for the brief duration that they see me.
 How dumb.
 But at the same time, how rude!

 Object permanence is not a skill we adults find hard to pull off.
 It is the skill we use to find our way into the kitchen and to the remaining half bar of chocolate left in the drawer.
-Because we know that it was us who decided to not finish the whole thing in one day, earlier in the same day.
+Because we know that it was us who decided not to finish the whole thing in one day, earlier in the same day.

 Adults can study, exercise, work, contemplate and plan for many years to achieve great accomplishments.
-They know that things are permanent in time and they can accumulate to great amounts.
+They know that things are permanent in time and can accumulate to great amounts.
 Babies are incapable of concentrating on anything for more than a few minutes at a time.
 The youngest Nobel laureate was Malala Yousafzai when she was seventeen.
 Not an age when she can be considered a toddler.

 The possibilities lent by the basic knowledge that objects are permanent are endless.
 Adults can anticipate where objects will be in the future based on their motion trajectory.
 Thus, any group of adults can effortlessly beat any group of babies in team sports.
 Adults can anticipate receiving a reward upon performing a task.
 They can extrapolate that the more tasks they complete, the more rewards they can collect.
 I am yet to see a baby who has built an accomplished career using this principle.